-3. Adding Fuel to the Unit While it is Running or Still Hot:
+3. Add Fuel to the Unit While it is Running or Still Hot

 For safety, make sure you shut off your unit and allow it to cool before adding fuel.
 Find out more information about safe fueling practices.

-4. Leaving the Gas Supply on When the Heater is Off:
+4. Leave the Gas Supply on When the Heater is Off

 If you leave the fuel supply on, heat will spill out of the unit without being used, filling the room with fuel.
-This could result in serious damage the next time you turn the heater on, or even if there is a small spark in the room.
+This could lead to a fire the next time you turn the heater on or if there is a small spark in the room.